 If you know you’ll be around pets long-term, you might want to consider getting allergy shots, or allergy vaccines.
 These injections can help you develop protective antibodies, so you won’t have an allergic reaction when exposed to an allergen.
 These shots do take time to work.
 It can take almost a year of weekly injections before you can convert to monthly maintenance doses.
 In another three to five years of monthly shots, you will no longer have allergy symptoms.

 If you’re still having problems with severe allergies, consider talking to our Plantation allergy specialists.
-South Florida Sinus and Allergy Center, Inc. can offer you several allergy treatments to help you manage your reactions.
+Florida Sinus & Snoring Specialists, Inc. can offer you several allergy treatments to help you manage your reactions.
 Let us see what we can do for you.